albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 **No member loses their seat:** Expansion occurs through apportionment increases, not redistricting displacement.
 Every current member retains their district.
 New seats come from states gaining population.

-**Cheaper than executive branch expansion:** Expanding House capacity costs significantly less than equivalent executive branch expansion.
-Each Representative costs roughly $2-3 million annually (salary + staff + MRA).
-Equivalent executive branch capacity (political appointees + staff) costs $5-10 million per unit.
+**Cheaper than executive branch expansion:** Each Representative costs approximately $2.5 million annually (salary + MRA + benefits).
+Equivalent executive branch capacity -- political appointees with agency staff infrastructure -- costs $5-10 million per unit.
+The executive branch maintains roughly 4,000 political appointments, most of which turn over with each administration, generating recurring onboarding costs, institutional knowledge loss, and performance degradation.
+Expanding the House by 285 seats to cube root compliance costs less annually than the institutional overhead of the executive branch's political appointee layer.
+The question is not whether representative capacity is expensive -- it is whether we are investing in the right branch.

+**The "deliberative body" objection is a category error:** The claim that a larger House would be less deliberative confuses two distinct variables: chamber size and procedural design.
+How the House conducts its business -- committee structure, floor procedure, amendment rules, debate allocation -- is categorically separate from how many members it has.
+A well-designed procedural framework can scale; a poorly-designed one cannot, but the failure is procedural, not numerical.
+The current 435-member House struggles with deliberative quality not because it is too large but because its procedural architecture concentrates power in leadership while marginalizing rank-and-file members.
+Blaming size for procedural dysfunction is an argument for House procedural reform, not for maintaining a frozen membership.
+Peer democracies operate functional, productive legislatures with larger chambers: Germany's Bundestag operates with over 700 members serving approximately 84.5 million people; the United Kingdom's House of Commons has 650 members; Japan's House of Representatives has 465.
+None of these bodies have collapsed under the weight of their membership.
+Their procedural designs accommodate their size.

 **No sudden power concentration:** Expansion dilutes individual member obstruction power toward founders' design without concentrating authority in leadership positions.

 **Integrated with electoral reform:** Unlike previous expansion proposals, the Act ensures the new seats are filled through the new electoral system (STAR-PR in multi-member districts), not replicated dysfunction.
+A 720-member House elected under winner-take-all plurality would simply reproduce existing distortions at larger scale.
+The Act's integrated architecture ensures expansion creates a different Congress, not merely a bigger one.

 ### Operational Benefits